-A customs duty or due is the indirect tax levied on the import or export of goods in called an export duty.
-A tariff, which is actually a list of commodities along with the leviable rate

-COURSE CODE: 16CMU403A UNIT: II (Theories of International Trade) BATCH-2016-2019 of the king, and therefore did not need parliamentary consent to be levied, unlike excise duty, land tax, or other forms of taxes.
+A customs duty or due is the indirect tax levied on the import or export of goods in of the king, and therefore did not need parliamentary consent to be levied, unlike excise duty, land tax, or other forms of taxes.
 This is no longer the case.